 As usual, it’s a good idea to check the pedigree papers and personal information of both of the parenting dogs before you purchase an expensive dog like the Pugapoo.

 Your best bet to finding a reputable breeder is to either look online or to seek out a local small-scale breeder who can pay enough attention to their dogs to ensure their health.

-3 Little known facts about Pugapoo puppies
+3 Little-known facts about Pugapoo puppies

 - Pugapoos need a lot of attention, and they do not do well in isolated environments.

 - Pugapoos are very adaptable little dogs.
 They are just as happy and the snow as they are on a warm summer day.
-This makes them a great choice if you live in an area Which experiences harsh winters.
+This makes them a great choice if you live in an area that experiences harsh winters.

-- These little puppies love to play around, and can be quite naughty.
+- These little puppies love to play around and can be quite naughty.
 If your house seems unusually quiet, then your Pugapoo is probably up to mischief.

 Physical Traits of the Pugapoo